 - Capetown was settled by the Dutch as a good in-between for ships to restock and rest en route to India for trading.
 Discuss this week what settling this area might have been like.
 What would your students do first if they had to settle in a new land?
 Build shelter, grow food, and meet the indigenous people?

 - This week, we start learning about South America!
 Get started on your South America Lapbook!

 - Find the South American features on your World Map and label them with dry-erase markers.

 - Look up information about some of the features and fill out a Geography Brochure Printable about your favorite place!

 - Here’s a great youtube video about the types of mountains with animations on how they were formed and examples of each type.
 It fits perfectly with this week’s science!

-- If you don’t want to do the above experiment, just have fun making mountain themed food this week.
-You could make some sugar cookies that look like mountains (just use a triangle cookie cutter), or make a mountain range from strawberries, make shepard’s pie with a mountain of mashed potatoes on top… really you can make any food mountain-themed.
+- If you don’t want to do the above experiment, just have fun making mountain-themed food this week.
+You could make some sugar cookies that look like mountains (just use a triangle cookie cutter), or make a mountain range from strawberries, make Shepherd’s pie with a mountain of mashed potatoes on top… really you can make any food mountain-themed.
 To go above and beyond, make these amazing cookies!

 - Find some famous mountains on your world map this week.
 Label them and add their height.
 What is the tallest mountain in the world?
 Which is the tallest volcanic mountain?

 Did you miss Tour 3 Week 9?
 Check it out.

 You must be logged in to post a comment.